 2. Select either Per Schedule or Always to enable service blocking, and click Apply.

-If you selected Per Schedule, specify a time period in the Schedule screen as described in Schedule Blocking on page 50.
+If you selected Per Schedule, specify a time period in the Schedule screen.
+For more information, see Schedule Blocking on page 59.

 3. Click Add to add a service.